multnomah-fellowship/casecompanion/README.md

 1. `bin/rake crimes_import:help_connecting` will help you set up a development environment
+2. To create a connection from your development machine to CRIMES (through Remote Desktop + SSH), use the `bin/mcda-setup-dev-ssh-tunnel` script.
-2. The comments in `app/lib/crimes_importer.rb` have examples of how to do this.
+3. The comments in `app/lib/crimes_importer.rb` have documentation to tie it all together.

 Once the data is imported into a local database, you can use it, for example, with: